GodChiken/sls-ssr-styled-react/README.md

 * You need S3 bucket name & bucket URL
 * Insert `[YOUR_S3_BUCEKT_NAME]` => `package.json:10`
 * Insert `[YOUR_BUCKET_URL]` => `webpack.config.js:12`
-* When you deploy to lambda, it gives you endpoint URL.
-But It has sub path (/[stage_name]) not root path(/).
-Therefore you have to change paths in React-Router-DOM.
 ```
 yarn deploy
 ```